Soccer-Super League shelved as more clubs withdraw

 Agnelli said he still believed in the merits of the Super League despite the overwhelming criticism and had no regrets about how the breakaway had been conducted.

-“I remain convinced of the beauty of that project,” Agnelli told Reuters, saying it would have been the best competition in the world.
-“But admittedly ...
-I mean, I don’t think that that project is now still up and running.”
+“I remain convinced of the beauty of that project,” Agnelli told Reuters, adding that it would have been the best competition in the world.

-Atletico Madrid joined Inter Milan on Wednesday in pulling out of the project.

-A source close to Inter Milan had earlier confirmed to Reuters they were no longer interested in the project “in light of the latest developments”.
+Juventus itself stopped short of saying the league was dead but said it recognised there were limited chances of the project being completed in the form originally conceived.

+The Italian club said in a statement that it was aware certain clubs intended to leave but they had yet to complete the necessary procedures under the Super League agreement.

+However, the sport’s governing bodies, other teams and fan organisations said the league would only boost the power and wealth of elite clubs, and that the partially closed structure went against European football’s long-standing model.

+Players, fans, pundits and politicians celebrated the U-turns of the English teams on Tuesday that left the league in tatters and pushed other founding members to jump ship.

-The founding members of the league were English clubs Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur, Italy’s Juventus, Inter and AC Milan, and Spain’s Real Madrid, Barcelona and Atletico.
+The founding members were Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur from England, AC Milan, Inter and Juventus from Italy and Spain’s Atletico, Barcelona and Real Madrid.

-Agnelli’s Juventus, AC Milan, Barcelona and Real Madrid are the four clubs yet to announce their withdrawal but that position is expected to change within hours.
+Barcelona and Real Madrid were the only two founders yet to issue official statements by Wednesday afternoon.

 Liverpool’s principal owner John Henry apologised in a video on the club’s website and social media on Wednesday.